-STEPS South African programme partner clinics are situated in Johannesburg, Soweto and Ga-Rankuwa (Gauteng), Cape Town, Bellville, Worcester, Paarl and George (Western Cape), Kimberley (Northern Cape), Bloemfontein (Free State) and Acornhoek, Kabokweni (Mpumalanga), Mahikeng (North West) and Mqanduli (Eastern Cape).
+STEPS South African programme partner clinics are situated in Johannesburg, Soweto and Ga-Rankuwa (Gauteng), Cape Town, Bellville, Worcester, and George (Western Cape), Kimberley (Northern Cape), Bloemfontein and satellite clinics (Free State), Acornhoek, Kabokweni (Mpumalanga), Mahikeng (North West) and Mqanduli (Eastern Cape).
 Four new clinic partnerships launched in Kwa-Zulu Natal in late 2016.

 Because of the size of South Africa, and because most clinics are located in highly populated areas, the more rural and sparsely populated regions are often far from clubfoot clinics, and the patients have to travel far for treatment.
 This can cause patient default and compromise treatment outcomes.

-Because of this, STEPS has identified a need for refresher training and the opening of more clinics, particularly in the northern and eastern regions, during 2015/16.
-New clinic partnerships are in negotiation for launch during 2015.
+Because of this, STEPS has identified a need for more training and the opening of new clinics, decentralising the treatment to all parts of South Africa.

 1. Census 2011 data from Statistics South Africa

 2. Population Division of the Department of Economic and Social Affairs of the United Nations Secretariat, World Population Prospects: The 2010 Revision

 3. (a) Incidence and Patterns of Congenital Talipes Equinovarus (Clubfoot) Deformity At Queen Elizabeth Central Hospital, Banter, Malawi.
 1Kwandwire N.C., 2Kaunda E Cert.
 NMT.; (b) Common Birth Defects in South African Blacks.
 Kromberg JG, Jenkins T S Afr Med J 1982; 62: 599-602; (c) Congenital musculoskeletal malformations in South African blacks: a study on incidence.
 Pompe van Meerdervoort HF.
 S Afr Med J 1996; 50:1853-5.